Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Complete preferences

 \section{Complete preferences}

 In this section, we analyze the computational complexity of \SR{} for the case when the input preference profiles have complete and structured preferences.
-In particular, we show that the in general NP-hard \SR{} problem with ties allowed becomes polynomial-time solvable when the preferences are narcissistic and either single-crossing or single-peaked.
+In particular, we show that the NP-hard \SR{} problem with ties allowed becomes polynomial-time solvable when the preferences are narcissistic and either single-crossing or single-peaked.

-For the case of complete, narcissistic, and single-peaked preferences without ties, \citet{BartholdiTrick1986} showed that \SR is even solvable in $O(n)$~time.
+For the case of complete, narcissistic, and single-peaked preferences without ties, \citet{BartholdiTrick1986} showed that there is always a unique stable matching and provided an algorithm to find it.
 Their algorithm is based on the following two facts (referred to as \cref{prop:nsp->twomost,prop:stablematching-augmented}) that are related to the concept of most acceptable agents.
 We show that the facts transfer to the case with ties.

 \begin{proposition} If the given preference profile~$\Pot$ is complete (even with ties), narcissistic, and single-peaked, then there are two distinct agents~$i,j$ that are each other's most acceptable agents. \end{proposition}